ComfyNodePRs/PR-CLIP-Token-Injection-9f9b7a3a/README.md

 "woman" + ((("pretty beautiful happy" - "woman") * positive slider) - (("evil creepy old" - "woman") * negative slider)) * both_strengths_multiplier

 The effect will become permanent if the clip model is saved.
+Every "woman" will become pretty beautiful and happy.
+What else do you want?

 So far compatible with sd1.x, sd2 and SDXL.